sheldmel/E-Shop/README.md

 * [Technologies](#technologies)

 ## General info
-E-Shop is an e-commerce web app tyhat allows users to view, add products to their cart and purchase products using paypal.
+E-Shop is an e-commerce web app that allows users to view, add products to their cart and purchase products using paypal.
 The application is built using the MERN stack.

 ## Technologies